jonessarae/data_science_projects/README.md

 # Projects from Udacity Data Science Nanodegree

 ## Project 1: Finding Donors for CharityML

-All files for the project are in finding_donors
+All files for this project are in finding_donors.